OSeMOSYS/osemosys_global/docs/installation.md

 ### 3. Clone Repository

-All source code for OSeMOSYS Global is hosted on it's own [GitHub repository](https://github.com/OSeMOSYS/osemosys_global), nested under the [OSeMOSYS organization](https://github.com/OSeMOSYS).
+All source code for OSeMOSYS Global is hosted in a [GitHub repository](https://github.com/OSeMOSYS/osemosys_global), nested under the [OSeMOSYS organization](https://github.com/OSeMOSYS).

 :::{seealso}
 If you are new to [Git](https://git-scm.com) and [GitHub](https://github.com/), not to worry!
-All relevent Git commands are provided below.
+All relevant Git commands are provided below.
 However, if you would like to learn more about version control, GitHub has great [documentation](https://docs.github.com/en/get-started/quickstart/hello-world).
 :::